Oahu Snorkel Conditions Report

 Symbol Rating Description

-🟑 4–7 Fair: Moderate surge or wind chop; visibility variable.
+🟑 4–7 Fair: Moderate surge or runoff; visibility is limited.

-πŸ”΄ 1–3 Hazardous: Storm conditions, lightning, or zero visibility.
+πŸ”΄ 1–3 Hazardous: High surf, brown water, or zero visibility.
+Avoid.

 Marine Advisories